weiwei-wch/SDBOLD_MP/full_analysis_pipeline.md

 ## Step1: calculating the SDBOLD for each individual
 This is depending on MATLAB with spm and freesurfer installed

+first we load surface and mask file for fsaverage4 we need
 ```
 %% initializing
 data_dir = 'fMRI_surf/'; % data dir contains all the lh* and rh* fmri files